What are the top animation school programs in Kansas for 2021?

 |1||University of Kansas||Lawrence|

-Our 2019 rankings of the top animation school programs in Kansas.
+Our 2021 ranking -our tenth annual- of the top animation school programs in Kansas.
 For an explanation of the ranking criteria, click here.

 Areas of focus in the graduate program include imaging, information visualization, interactivity, electronics and physical computing, systems art, sound art, mapping, networks and telecommunications, ecological and biological practice, and social and community practice.
 Other program highlights include a variety of programming involving exhibitions, symposia and visiting artists, access to the 1600+ sq. ft.
 DX Media Studio, and the first "prairie LASER", K-State's chapter of the Leonardo Art Science Evening Rendezvous.
 “DX Media graduate students will be important participants in the development and administration of the K-State LASER program.”

 The program culminates with a final, solo MFA exhibition, which offers the opportunity for students to “present a strong and cohesive body of personal work.”